potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 [4, nan, 1, 2]
 ```

-This result is clearly incorrect, and it is because the `leq` is not a total order over IEEE 754 floats: it doesn't satisfy connexity.
+This result is clearly incorrect, and it is because `leq` is not a total order over IEEE 754 floats: it doesn't satisfy connexity.
 We need a way to encode this requirement into the type system, otherwise these kinds of bugs can't be prevented.
 This is what typeclasses/traits are used for.
 In Haskell:

 ```haskell
 sort :: Ord a => [a] -> [a]